Build Back Better Award Fuels North Carolina’s Life Sciences Manufacturing Talent Pipeline

 Funding for the Accelerate NC Life Sciences Manufacturing

 In September 2022, NCBiotech and our coalition of partners received a $25 million Phase 2 award from the U.S. Economic Development Administration’s Build Back Better Regional Challenge*.
-This award will further strengthen North Carolina’s robust life sciences manufacturing workforce, ensuring that this sector continues to thrive.
+This award is strengthening North Carolina’s robust life sciences manufacturing workforce, ensuring that this sector continues to thrive.

 Funding for the Accelerate NC-Life Sciences Manufacturing coalition will increase awareness of, access to, and availability of life sciences manufacturing training across 79 of 100 North Carolina counties.